gagandeepahuja09/tech_articles/databases/dynamo_db/geek_narrator_talk.md

 * Original Dynamo
     * Much simpler key-value data model. (no secondary indexes) DynamoDB has a richer data model.
     * Dynamo was run like a single-tenant system.
 Each team would run their own instance.
-    * DynamoDB: leaderless.
-Any of them can take writes, hence helps with availability but compromises with availability.
+    * Dynamo: leaderless.
+Any of them can take writes, hence helps with availability but compromises with consistency.
     * 2022: DynamoDB released a new paper.
     * Symmetry and Shared-nothing architecture: Each server has the same job.
 Makes the job of maintainence very easy. true with Dynamo, not true with DynamoDB?
 DynamoDB is operating without being symmetric because because doing the maintainence at their scale makes sense because of ammortizing a large no. of users.